-The Institute for American Indian Studies will be offering weeks of camp focused on the lifeways and lessons of Native Peoples!
+The Institute for American Indian Studies is planning to offer six weeks of summer camp focused on the lifeways and lessons of Native Peoples!
 Join experienced educators and camp staff on a journey through one, or several, of the themes listed below.

 Each week, while hiking in the woods, playing games, doing crafts, and making friends, campers will work together to complete a group project.
 By doing so, campers will not only learn valuable life skills, but will also have a positive impact on future visitors, students, and campers.